Astaraxia-Linux/Astaraxia/README.md

 *A flexible, source-based Linux distribution that Aims for transparency, configurability, and reproducibility.*

 > **Warning:**
-> Astaraxia is currently an early-stage concept.
+> Astaraxia is currently in a early-stage.
 > The distribution, package manager, recipes, and build system **do not exist in a usable form yet**.

 Im a just single dev, i dont have anyone to help me with. i dont know if i can do all of this